 Staying comfortable with leukorrhea

 Leukorrhea and pregnancy discharge may be great for a healthy vagina, but it can leave you feeling a bit damp and uncomfortable at times.

 Here are some simple steps you can take to tackle this:

 - Use a pantyliner: An unscented cotton pantyliner can help soak up the extra leukorrhea.
 But don’t be tempted to use a tampon during pregnancy, as this can increase your risk of infection.

 - Grab some new underwear: There’s no reason why you can’t just change your underwear more often if that keeps you drier and more comfortable.

 - Wash with water: If you want to freshen up down there, have a quick ‘clean’ with plain water.
-Scented soaps and shower gels, or douches can disrupt the balance of bacteria down there, so it’s best to stick to the old H20.
+Scented soaps, shower gels, and vaginal douches can disrupt the balance of bacteria though, so it’s best to stick to the old H20.

 There you have it ‒ all there is to know about leukorrhea and pregnancy discharge.

-Leukorrhea is a natural part of women’s lives, and we’re not ashamed.
+Leukorrhea is a natural part of women’s lives, and we’re not ashamed to shout about it.